101 Dalmatians: The Series: Premise

 The show focuses primarily on three puppies: Lucky, TV addict leader and unconventional hero; Rolly, his cheerful, laid-back, and always-hungry brother; and Cadpig, their uncanny but loveable sister who is the runt of the family.
 The three siblings are often joined by Spot, a chicken who wants to be a dog and a member of the Bark Brigade.
 Early promotional material had listed dictatorial Penny and mischievous Patch as two other puppy cast members, but the highlighted puppies were whittled down to three so Penny was dropped and Patch was no longer a main character.
-Unlike the original film, but like the 1996 live-action film, the series is set in England in the 1990s, on the Dearly Farm.
+Unlike the original film set in the 1950s and the 1996 live-action film, the series is set in the United States in the 1990s, on the Dearly Farm.

 Other puppies appearing in the show included the fearless, three-legged Tripod, the friendly dimwitted Dipstick, the constantly urinating Wizzer, the fashion-conscious diva Two-Tone, and the Sheepdog mix, Mooch, who serves as the farm's bully.
 Patch also makes occasional appearances, though with a different personality than originally promoted.